Exiv2/exiv2/README.md

 You can build either static or shared libraries.
 Both can be linked with either static or shared run-time libraries.
 You specify the shared/static with the option `-BUILD_SHARED_LIBS=On|Off` You specify the run-time with the option `-DEXIV2_ENABLE_DYNAMIC_RUNTIME=On|Off`.
 The default for both options default is On.
 So you build shared and use the shared libraries which are `.dll` on Windows (msvc, Cygwin and MinGW/msys), `.dylib` on macOS and `.so` on Linux and UNIX.

 CMake creates your build artefacts in the directories `bin` and `lib`.
-The `bin` directory contains your executables and .dlls.
+The `bin` directory contains your executables and .DLLs.
 The `lib` directory contains your static libraries.
 When you install exiv2, the build artefacts are copied to your system's prefix directory which by default is `/usr/local/`.
 If you wish to test and use your build without installing, you will have to set you PATH appropriately.
 Linux/Unix users should also set `LD_LIBRARY_PATH` and macOS users should set `DYLD_LIBRARY_PATH`.

 The default build is SHARED/DYNAMIC and this arrangement treats all executables and shared libraries in a uniform manner.